fairlearn/fairlearn/docs/quickstart.rst

 .. note::

-    The Fairlearn API is not completely stable, so example code in this documentation may not work with every version of Fairlearn.
+    The Fairlearn API is still evolving, so example code in this documentation may not work with every version of Fairlearn.
     Please use the version selector to get to the instructions for the appropriate version (unfortunately there are no instructions